aws/aws-cdk/packages/@aws-cdk/aws-route53-patterns/README.md

 If you want to speed up delivery of your web content, you can use Amazon CloudFront, the AWS content delivery network (CDN).
-CloudFront can deliver your entire website including dynamic, static, streaming, and interactive content—by using a global network of edge locations.
+CloudFront can deliver your entire website —including dynamic, static, streaming, and interactive content—by using a global network of edge locations.
 Requests for your content are automatically routed to the edge location that gives your users the lowest latency.